ngnjs/NGN/CONTRIBUTING.md

-# Filing an Issue

-**Code of Conduct:** Be courteous.
-Focus on the code.

-**_Please search for your issue_ before submitting a new one.** It's amazing how many people skip this step.
-If you actually have a question, consider searching [stackoverflow.com](https://stackoverflow.com) as well.

-The goal is to close every issue and answer every question, but backlog happens.

-Here's how issues are prioritized:

-1. **Customers First** - If you're a client, sponsoring a maintainer, or have a support contract, your issue receives top priority.*
-1. **Regression Tested** - If you create a pull request with a regression test illustrating the problem, it will receive higher priority.
-This takes the guess work out of an issue, allowing efforts to be focused on a fix.
-1. **Clearly Defined Issues** - Clearly defined issues with instructions for recreating the problem help reach the "fix" faster.
-1. Everything else.

-*If you have access to a support Slack channel, feel free to ask general questions there.
-If you have encountered a problem, please create an issue here.
-Issues filed by sponsors are automatically submitted through Slack.

----

 # Contributing to NGN

 Please be aware of and adhere to the coding practices.
 Pull requests that do not conform are unlikely to be accepted.

-**NGN is designed to run on multiple JavaScript runtimes**, such as browsers and Node.js, **using a consistent API**.
-Runtime-specific API features will not be accepted, but runtime-specific implementation features may be.
+**NGN is designed to run on multiple JavaScript runtimes with a consistent API**.
+In other words, the same API should work in the browser, Node.js, and other supported runtimes.
+Runtime-specific API _features_ will not be accepted, but runtime-specific _implementations_ may be.

 **_Example: Unacceptable_**
 The following feature is only relevent to browsers: